Ammar03s/Diabetic-Renitopathy-Detection/README.md

 ## Problem Statement

 Diabetic retinopathy (DR) is one of the leading causes of vision loss worldwide, affecting over 25% of individuals with diabetes.
-With more than 300 million people diagnosed with diabetes globally, early detection and treatment are crucial for preventing vision loss.
+With +300 million people diagnosed with diabetes globally, early detection and can be crucial for tratement and possiblt preventing vision loss.

 Currently, DR diagnosis relies on manual evaluation of retinal fundus images by trained medical professionals, which is:
-- Time-consuming
-- Subjective
-- Difficult to scale, especially in developing countries with limited medical expertise
+- Time-consuming and difficult to scale, especially in developing countries with limited medical expertise

-This project aims to automate DR severity classification using deep learning models to improve screening efficiency and coverage.
+This project aims to study 3 different approaches for DR severity classification using CNN to improve screening efficiency and coverage.

 ## Datasets